google/swissgl/README.md

 for (let i=0; i<2; ++i) {
     glsl({K, seed:123}, `
         vec2 pos = (hash(ivec3(I, seed)).xy-0.5)*10.0;
-        float color = floor(P.x*K);
+        float color = floor(UV.x*K);
         out0 = vec4(pos, 0.0, color);`,
         points);
 }
 ```
 The shader code above uses "multiline" shader `code` format instead of a single expression.
 The output must be written to a global variable `out0`.
-Variable `P` has type `vec2` and provides `[0,1]`-range normalized coordinates of the current pixel.
+Variable `UV` has type `vec2` and provides `[0,1]`-range normalized coordinates of the current pixel.
 It is used to assign one of `K` "colors" to each particle.
 For convenience SwissGL provides a [simple hash](TODO) function `vec3 hash(ivec3)` that can be used as a deterministic random number generator.

 Note that we are writing the same particle positions two times, which means that particles have zero velocity at initialization.
 Now `points[0]` and `points[1]` contain the same values, and `points[2]` is uninitialized and is going to be overwritten at the first simulation step.